Black-Lab-UCDenver/MTDNARereplication/FigureS2 panel F/ReadMe.txt

 hg38.refGene.gtf - This file contains reference gene information from UCSC table browser (http://genome.ucsc.edu/cgi-bin/hgTables)

 The output from the code will produce a genomic track image.

+# for figure S2 panel F use the following location data:
+chromosome="chr16"
+from=46400000
+to=90300000